 Christopher jumped back from the table.
 The room became larger and the crowd surrounding him snapped to attention.
 The transcriber braced Christopher’s back as he sank into a chair confused.
 Everyone stared.
 A hand pushed him a glass, and he sipped the water allowing himself to return to the meeting.

 Christopher surveyed the balcony.
 Stars touched the rooftops of the city and a helicopter searched the bay.
 He pondered the outside while the others waited for him to say he was okay.
 Christopher cleared his throat and everyone turned to him.

 “Answers come at the strangest times,” he said.

 “How do you mean?”
 Mr. Wells asked.

 “All this means nothing.
 None of you should win.”

 “But we are so close.”

-Christopher pushed himself away from the table.
+Christopher pushed himself from the table.
 He stood for a moment before the people seated opposite him.
 He nodded, smiled, and looked up.
-They followed his gaze to the ceiling tiles where he saw his answer.
-The other people in the room only saw a crisscross pattern.
+They followed his gaze to the ceiling tiles where his answer revealed itself to him but no one else.
+The others in the room only recognized a crisscross pattern.

 As they tried to understand the truth, Christopher gathered up his papers, turned away, and walked out the door.